aimore-group/mqttsrv/README.md

 ## Developing with Event Hooks
 Many hooks are available for interacting with the broker and client lifecycle.
-The function signatures for all the hooks and `mqtt.Hook` interface can be found in [hooks.go](hooks.go).
+The function signatures for all the hooks and `mqttsrv.Hook` interface can be found in [hooks.go](hooks.go).

 > The most flexible event hooks are OnPacketRead, OnPacketEncode, and OnPacketSent - these hooks be used to control and modify all incoming and outgoing packets.